-Credit risk arises from the failure of another party to perform its financial or contractual obligations to the syndicate in a timely manner.
+Credit risk arises from the failure of another party to perform its financial or contractual obligations to the syndicate or host syndicate in a timely manner.
 The primary sources of credit risk for the syndicate are:

-- brokers and coverholders whereby counterparties fail to pass on premiums or claims collected or paid on behalf of the syndicate; and - investments whereby issuer default results in the syndicate losing all or part of the value of a financial instrument and derivative financial instrument.
+- brokers and coverholders whereby counterparties fail to pass on premiums or claims collected or paid on behalf of the host syndicate; and - investments whereby issuer default results in the host syndicate losing all or part of the value of a financial instrument and derivative financial instrument.